bbecquet/Leaflet.MagnifyingGlass/README.md

 Support
 -------
 Works with Leaflet >= 0.6, tested on Firefox 25, IE 9, Chrome/-ium 29, Safari 5, Opera 17.

 Not tested yet on mobile browsers.

+### Compatibility with Leaflet versions

+The development version of the plugin (on the `master` branch) is now targeted at the dev version of Leaflet (0.8), which includes some API breaking changes.

+For a version of the plugin compatible with the latest stable Leaflet release, use the `leaflet-0.7.2` branch.

 Screenshot
 ----------